tasmota/docs/docs/Scripting-Language.md

     USE_FEXTRACT | enables array extraction from database  fxt(...)
     USE_SCRIPT_SPI | enables support for SPI interface
     USE_DSIPLAY_DUMP | enables to show epaper screen as BMP image in >w section
+    TS_FLOAT | may be define as double to use double precision numbers (uses double RAM memory and is slower)

 !!! info "Scripting Language for Tasmota is an alternative to Tasmota [Rules](Rules).
 For ESP32 builds it is recommended to use [Berry](Berry)"